 Home » Ingredient Substitute » Herbs & Spices Substitutes » 9 Best Spices for Mac and Cheese (Extra Tasty!)

-9 Best Spices for Mac and Cheese (Extra Tasty!)
+9 Best Spices For Mac And Cheese (Extra Tasty!)

 Last Updated on

-But, by knowing which spices to add to make and cheese to take it over the top, you’ll create an unforgettable dish that you’ll want to make over and over again.
+A basic mac and cheese recipe with just a bit of salt and pepper is great on its own, but by knowing which spices to add to mac and cheese to level it up, you’ll create an unforgettable dish that you’ll want to make over and over again.

-The best spices for mac and cheese include garlic powder, onion powder, oregano, cayenne pepper, paprika, and even nutmeg.
 However, the spices you select will depend on the desired flavor of your dish.

 Best Mac and Cheese Seasoning